-The challenge process conducted by the UH broadband office will include four phases, spanning 90 days12:
+The challenge process conducted by the University of Hawai'i Broadband Office will include four phases, spanning 90 days:

-- 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, the UH broadband office will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
+- 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, the University of Hawai'i Broadband Office will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
 The office will also publish locations considered served, as they may be challenged.
-The UH broadband office will publish the set of served and BEAD-eligible locations on April 1, 2024 tentatively. - 2.
-Challenge Phase: During the Challenge Phase, the challenger will submit a challenge through the UH broadband office challenge portal.
+The University of Hawai'i Broadband Office will publish the set of served and BEAD-eligible locations on April 1, 2024, tentatively. - 2.
+Challenge Phase: During the Challenge Phase, the challenger will submit a challenge through a challenge portal.
 This challenge will be visible to the service provider whose service availability and performance is being contested.
 The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
 After this stage, the location will enter the "challenged" state. - a.
-Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
+Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a broadband serviceable location (BSL).
 The challenge portal will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
-The challenge will confirm that the email address is reachable by sending a confirmation message to the listed contact email.
-For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR).
-For availability challenges, the UH broadband office will manually verify that the evidence submitted

-12 The NTIA BEAD Challenge Process Policy Notice allows up to 120 days.
+&lt;sup>13 The NTIA BEAD Challenge Process Policy Notice allows up to 120 days.
 Broadband offices may modify the model challenge process to span up to 120 days, as long as the timeframes for each phase meet the requirements outlined in the NTIA BEAD Challenge Process Policy Notice.